-The Court’s duty in financial proceedings is to decide what a fair solution is, having considered all of the circumstances.
-It should be noted therefore that the treatment of a Pre-Nuptial Agreement in financial proceedings will vary from case to case.
+The Court’s duty during divorce proceedings is to decide on the fairest solution for both parties, having weighed up all of the various aspects in need of consideration.
+It should therefore be noted that the treatment of pre-nuptial agreements during financial proceedings can vary from case to case.

 However, there are things that couples can do to ensure their pre-nuptial agreement is accorded decisive weight in Court in the event of their separation.
 For example, both parties should consult an independent Family Law solicitor, who will provide expert advice and assist them in drawing up the agreement.
 Each partner is also expected to make a full and frank disclosure of all of their wealth and assets, and the agreement must be considered as fair to the needs of both parties.
 Finally, the agreement should be signed at least six weeks before the date of marriage.